xpdAcq/xpdAcq/doc/quickstart.rst

   import_sample_info()

-which loads the sample information and makes all the sample objects available in the current beamtime.
+which loads the sample information from the spreadsheet into the ``xpdAcq`` program and makes all the sample objects available to use in the current beamtime to collect data (see below).

-Updates and additions may be made by editing existing sample information, and by adding more samples, in the excel file and rerunning ``import_sample_info()`` at any time during the experiment.
+Updates and additions may be made at any time by editing the Excel spreadsheet in the import directory and rerunning ``import_sample_info()``.
 The ``Sample`` object list will be updated based on contents of this new sheet so we recommend to just edit existing or add new samples to the sheet but not to delete any.

 For more info :ref:`import_sample`.